 Targets – Universities broadly support a move towards greater standardisation of targets that aim to eliminate gaps in entry rates, drop-out rates and degree outcomes.
 We recommend, where appropriate, that the OfS allows flexibility so that 'disadvantage' is measured reliably.
 We are pleased that universities can set targets related to their own contexts.

 Evaluation and self-assessment – Self-assessment is a vital part of any evaluation process, and universities support enhanced evaluation requirements.
-The OfS, by working with the Evidence and Impact Exchange and the wider sector, must support universities to develop their evaluation practices.
+The OfS, by working with the Centre for Transforming Access and Student Outcomes in Higher Education (TASO) and the wider sector, must support universities to develop their evaluation practices.

 Transparency – Transparency is vital.
 As the OfS has outlined, it is important that students are engaged with APPs and can easily access and understand the information in published datasets.
 We look forward to hearing the OfS' plans to engage with stakeholders to ensure that public information is fit for purpose.